MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 ### Keep your accounts active

-When migrating from File Servers to Office 365, ensure all your users are active and accessible.
+When migrating from File Servers to Microsoft 365, ensure all your users are active and accessible.

 ### Consider migration speed factors